Related Media: Cesarean Section

 What makes the decision more complex is the fact that obstetrics professionals are struggling with the issue themselves.

-Cesarean section—delivery of a fetus through the abdominal wall and uterus—is considered major surgery.
-Blood loss during a C-section is much greater than with vaginal delivery, and the risk of serious complications like hemorrhaging and infection are also greater.
-Because it is not clear whether all these cesareans are necessary, the United States Department of Health and Human Services has set a goal to lower the rate.
+A C-section is considered major surgery.
+Blood loss during a C-section is much greater than with vaginal delivery.
+The risk of serious complications like hemorrhaging and infection after delivery are also greater.
+It is not clear whether all cesareans are necessary.
+In fact, many organizations are advising doctors to work to lower the rate.

 Having a vaginal birth after a C-section (VBAC) is an area that researchers have been investigating.
 What are the benefits and risks?
 Some studies have concluded that there is not enough evidence to come up with a clear recommendation.
-Other studies, like the one published in the American Journal of Obstetrics & Gynecology, which included almost 17,905 successful VBACs in 24,349 women, found that VBAC is as safe as a planned C-section.
+Other studies, have found that VBAC is as safe as a planned C-section.
 Nevertheless, there are risks involved with VBAC.

-Women who have a vaginal birth after C-section may have a higher risk of uterine rupture.
+Women who have a VBAC may have a higher risk of uterine rupture.
 Uterine rupture may put you and your baby at risk of harm including death, and may lead to an emergency

 hysterectomy.
-This complicates a mother’s recovery and can put an end to her childbearing—a consequence that may be considerably less likely after C-section.
+This complicates a mother’s recovery and can put an end to her childbearing—a result that may be less likely after C-section.

-The reason a woman had a cesarean in the first place often influences, or even dictates, her decision about a trial of labor for her next delivery.
-For example, women who undergo C-sections after long and difficult labors that did not progress may face similar difficulties with subsequent deliveries.
-Some of these women will choose to deliver a subsequent baby by C-section, especially if their obstetrical consultant believes the pelvis is unfavorable for vaginal birth.
+The reason a woman had a cesarean in the first place often influences her decision about a trial of labor for her next delivery.
+For example, women who have C-sections after long and difficult labors that did not progress may face similar difficulties with subsequent deliveries.
+Some of these women will choose to deliver a subsequent baby by C-section, especially if the pelvis is unfavorable for vaginal birth.

 The American College of Obstetricians and Gynecologists (ACOG) feels that women who meet the following criteria are candidates to try VBAC: